atefeh-dev/netflix-clone/README.md

 <!-- @format -->

-# mortar_board Netflix Clone using DataStax and GraphQL
+# Netflix Clone using DataStax and GraphQL